- Administering FlowForge

 Google provide a guide for creating a custom SAML Application here.

 Google Workspace only supports HTTPS-based SSO URLs.
-You cannot use it when developing
+You cannot use it when developing locally using

 The following table maps the Google Workspace terminology to the FlowForge settings.